-The international language of the aerospace industry is English, and English is the language most used for writing technical documentation.
-However, it is often not the native language of the readers of such documentation.
-Many readers have a knowledge of English that is limited, and are easily confused by complex sentence structures and by the number of meanings and synonyms which English words can have.
+English is the international language of science, technology and human relations.
+It is also the language of the aerospace and defense industry.
+However, it is not often the native language of the readers of technical documentation.
+Many readers have a limited knowledge of English.
+Complex sentence structure and the large number of meanings and synonyms that many English words have can cause confusion.

 In aviation, it is important to correctly understand maintenance and operation documentation to make sure that systems operate safely and correctly and to protect human lives.

 In the late 1970s, the Association of European Airlines (AEA) asked the European Association of Aerospace Industries (AECMA, now ASD www.asd-europe.org) to investigate the readability of maintenance documentation in the civil aviation industry and find a solution to simplify the language used to write such documentation.

 AECMA asked the Aerospace Industries Association (AIA) of America to help with this project and two project groups from AECMA and AIA were formed.
 These two groups explored the existing controlled languages and researched texts in several maintenance manuals.
 The results confirmed that a simplified language was necessary.